The secret pay packages of Fidelity's star stock pickers

-But for those fund managers who make it to the top of Fidelity Investments, the payouts can rival and even surpass the typical pay of a CEO at an S&P 500 company, according to four people familiar with Fidelity’s payout structure.
-Median CEO Pay at S&P 500 companies totalled $10.8 million (£8.49 million) in 2015, according to pay research firm Equilar Inc.
+But for those fund managers who make it to the top of Fidelity Investments, the payouts can rival and even surpass the typical pay of a CEO at an S&P 500 company, according to four people familiar with Fidelity's payout structure.
+Median CEO Pay at S&P 500 companies totaled $10.8 million in 2015, according to pay research firm Equilar Inc.

 Most of portfolio manager pay is determined by how well their funds perform against benchmarks like the Standard & Poor's 500 Index.
 They also get awards of shares in FMR LLC - Fidelity's closely-held parent company, which is controlled by the Johnson family.
 The value of FMR's privately held stock rises and falls largely based on the performance of the mutual fund business.